 - Why Frameworks Define Java’s Cloud Native Future

 - Laying the Groundwork for Kubernetes Security, Across Workloads, Pods and Users

 - VMware Provides a Kubernetes On-Ramp for vSphere Workloads

 September marks the final month of The New Stack Context podcast.
 Starting Oct.
 12 we’re launching a new podcast series called Scaling New Heights on The New Stack Makers.
 Our guest host Christine Heckart, CEO of Scalyr, talks with engineering managers at the rapid-growth companies that make modern life possible.
 Hear from engineering leadership at companies like Robinhood, Airbnb and Nextdoor about the technical — and human — challenges their teams face at scale and how they survived the “valley of despair.”
 You can find our new series at thenewstack.io/makers.

-The New Stack is a wholly owned subsidiary of Insight Partners.
-TNS owner Insight Partners is an investor in the following companies: Nextdoor, Bit.
+The New Stack is a wholly owned subsidiary of Insight Partners, an investor in the following companies mentioned in this article: Nextdoor.